tauri-apps/tauri-docs/docs/guides/debugging/application.md

 ### Using the Inspector in Production

-By default the inspector is only enabled in development and debug builds unless you enable it with a Cargo feature.
+By default the inspector is only enabled for development and debug builds unless you enable it with a Cargo feature.

 #### Create a Debug Build